zhihao-lin/DCGAN/README.md

 ## Introduction

- DCGAN, a generative adversarial network designed especially for images, is implemented in this repo, folowed the instructions and tips listed in the references, and several settings are experiments are conducted, some observations can be found below.
+ DCGAN, a generative adversarial network designed especially for images, is implemented in this repo, instructions and tips listed in the references are followed, and several settings are experimented, some observations can be found below.
 Here is guidance of this repo:

  * Main components are **main.py** & **model_manager**, almost all settings are defined in these two files.